Want an antioxidant that is good for your skin? Vitamin E is a fat-soluble element found in a variety of foods.

 According to NCBI, as an antioxidant, there are certain properties of Vitamin E that have powerful abilities to reduce free radical damage.

 When you have a scar, Vitamin E creams and oils can be used to bolster capillary walls, thus improving the levels of moisture in your body so that your skin can become more elastic.

 This is how Vitamin E naturally works as an anti-aging element when ingested and forms natural healing properties in your body.

-According to NCBI, studies have also shown that Vitamin E can decrease the amount of inflammation in the body and in your skin, which may contribute to maintaining a youthful appearance.
+According to NCBI, studies have also shown that Vitamin E can decrease the amount of wrinkles on your skin, which may contribute to maintaining a youthful appearance.

 This is especially important if you are in the sun a lot or smoke daily.

 Ever see Vitamin E ingredients in hair commercials?
-This is because Vitamin E is a strong antioxidant that helps decrease free radical and environmental damage to your hair.
+This is because Vitamin E is a strong antioxidant that helps decrease environmental damage to your hair.